abdojulari/transcript-editor/project/oral-history/pages/about.md

 # Our Goal
 **Hello and welcome** to the NYPL Community Oral History Project Transcript Editor.
 Join us in editing and polishing computer-generated transcripts of the [New York Public Library's Community Oral History Project](oralhistory.nypl.org).
-This community driven project will make accessible over 1,000+ stories of New York City's past and present.
+This community driven project will make accessible over 1,000 stories of New York City's past and present.

 # The Problem: Unsearchable, Inaccessible Audio

 Today thousands of libraries and public media organizations publish large digital audio collections online.
 Most of these, however, lack transcripts or basic metadata, leaving them invisible to search engines and inaccessible to prospective users.
 Recent advances in speech-to-text technologies have made great progress in opening audio to the web, but they lack total accuracy and there’s still more to be done.
-With generous support from the Knight Foundation, we launched [Together We Listen](http://togetherwelisten.nypl.org/) a project in partnership with [The Moth](http://themoth.org/) to start solving this problem.
+With generous support from the [Knight Foundation](http://knightfoundation.org/), we launched [Together We Listen](http://togetherwelisten.nypl.org/) a project in partnership with [The Moth](http://themoth.org/) to start solving this problem.

 # The Solution: You!

 This is a community effort.
 In order for audio to be made more accurately searchable, people and computers need to work together!
-We’ve created transcripts of over 1,000+ stories in our ongoing Community Oral History Project using the amazing computer generated transcription services of [Pop Up Archive](https://popuparchive.com/).
+We’ve created transcripts of over 1,000 stories in our ongoing Community Oral History Project using the amazing computer generated transcription services of [Pop Up Archive](https://popuparchive.com/).
 Now, we’re inviting the public to correct these and make them more accessible for current and future generations of users.
 Yes, this is where **YOU** come in!

 # Start Contributing: